edstott/ES-CW1/lab-part-2.md

 2. Write to the database from embedded Python
    1. The database can be accessed using HTTP requests.
       Writing data will most commonly use PUT or POST methods.
-      First, use PUT to create a series of data nodes indexed by their timestamp:
+      First, use PUT to create a series of data nodes indexed by their timestamp.
+      You'll need to replace the database URL in all the following examples with the URL for your own database, which is shown at the top of the web console where you viewed and editted the database.

       ```python
       import requests,time,random

+      # Define the database URL (change to use your database)
       db = "https://esexample-ccdba-default-rtdb.europe-west1.firebasedatabase.app/"

       n = 0
       while n < 10:
           path = "timeseries/{}.json".format(int(time.time()))